getong/flutter_rust_bridge_tutorial/src/overview/iota-libraries/library-versions.md

 </table>

 You need to include different dependencies for the crate iota-wallet.
 This is due to an unsolved issue with regard to the third-party library of rocksdb.

-**TODO: Versions to be reviewed in milestone 3**

-**TODO: Explain rocksdb issue in more detail in milestone 3 IF STILL EXISTS - [rocksdb 0.20.1 was included into iota-wallet on 13th of Feb 2023](https://github.com/iotaledger/wallet.rs/commit/970f6df22ee88c1ae7e5595ba4e9815998077f01)**